NandiniMeh/NandiniMeh/README.md

 ### Hi there 👋

-#### I'm a Student Designer and Developer studying Computer Science and Human Computer Interaction at the University of Waterloo
+#### I'm a Student Designer and Developer studying Computer Science and Human Computer Interaction at the University of Waterloo.
+Obsessed with making things and even more obsessed with making things better!
+Excited to delve into my enthusiasm for technology and art.

 ##### BIO